deepanshs/mrsimulator/docs/user_guide/signal_processing/signal_processing.rst

     )

-The above list of operations will apply a step apodization as well as 25 and 70 Hz of Gaussian line broadening to dependent variables at index 0 and 1, respectively
+The above list of operations will apply a step apodization as well as 25 and 70 Hz of Gaussian line broadening to dependent variables at index 0 and 1, respectively.

 Let's add another depended variable to the previously created CSDM object to see targeting specific dependent variables.